 - Pillsbury is a great option, but my least favorite of the 3.
 It has a good texture, I just feel like the batter mixes a little lumpy and doesn’t bake smooth like the other options.

-How do I get fluffy buttercream frosting?
+How do I get fluffy buttercream frosting for these chocolate cupcakes?

 The key to making buttercream frosting fluffy….

 - A good mixer makes all the difference: Use a standing mixer with the whisk attachment.
 I have found that using my whisk allows me to get air evenly throughout the frosting that helps with the fluffy texture.

 - Soft butter is your friend: Don’t you even think about using hard butter.
 Soft butter is your friend when getting a good fluffy buttercream.
 I usually leave my butter out a couple of hours and it serves as the perfect texture to start with.